Kylie Jenner Confesses That She’s Been Bullied By The Whole World Since She Was Nine Years Old

 — Kendall (@KendallJenner) September 13, 2018

 “This isn’t a pity party though, don’t get it twisted.
 This is for those with bullies out there to know that you’re not alone.
-Now goodnight, spread love.
+Now goodnight, spread love.”

-Kendall posted the video for her 26 million plus Twitter followers and so far, it has already earned her a ton of attention with over 170 plus comments, 20,000 favorites, and 1,300 retweets.
-Of course, many fans commented on how they felt bad for the Kardashian family and their encounters with bullies while countless others said that they don’t feel sorry for them.
+Kendall posted the video for her 26 million plus Twitter followers and, so far, it has already earned her a ton of attention.
+The video has attracted over 170 comments, 20,000 hearts, and 1,300 retweets.
+Of course, many fans commented on how they felt bad for the Kardashian family and their encounters with bullies — while just as many users chimed in to say that they don’t feel sorry for them.

-And then, there were others who shared stories of themselves or family members getting bullied.
+Finally, there were others who shared stories of themselves or family members being seriously bullied.

 “Unfortunately this won’t stop bullying.
 They will laugh.
 The girls at my daughters school are horrible to her.
 They are so mean.
 It breaks my heart.
 They attack her appearance because we are American Indian and those girls are relentless.
 Just mean,” one wrote.